expo/expo/docs/versions/unversioned/guides/building-standalone-apps.rst

 account on that store.

 .. epigraph::
   **Warning:** Standalone apps are currently in alpha!
 While the Android version has been heavily tested with `li.st <https://li.st/>`_, the iOS version and our automated build pipeline for both are brand new so you may run into some issues.
-Be sure to reach out to us on Slack or Twitter if you do and we'll fix them up right away and send you an Exponent t-shirt.
+Be sure to reach out to us on Slack or Twitter if you do and we'll put them on our roadmap, much appreciated!

 1. Install exp
 """"""""""""""